plotly/plotly.github.io/_posts/plotly2/2016-09-23-how-to-create-a-2d-histogram-heatmap.md

 ---
 layout: tutorial-single_layout
-title: 2D Histogram Heatmaps in Plotly 2.0
+title: How to Make a 2D Histogram Heatmap in Plotly 2.0
 subtitle: Create a plot that visualizes a bivariate distribution.
 permalink: /make-a-2d-histogram-heatmap/
 imageurl: ../static/images/make-a-histogram/2d hist thumb.png